SakkuCloud/khazen/README.md

-# KHAZEN - A web service to work with SQL database server
+# Khazen - A web service to work with SQL database server

 Khazen is a web service that manages SQL databases such as MySQL.
 Khazen (خازن in Persian) means Treasury Guardian.